 When filling out a subscription form, the Administrator is asked to provide a school name.
 EducAide reserves the right to abbreviate or slightly alter the name for licensing purposes.
 Typically this means dropping a first name and shortening the description.
 For example, John Quincy Adams Junior High School may become Adams JHS.
 The Administrator has an option in Problem-Attic for adding a “tagline” (a school motto, for example) that appears on most documents.

 5. Price, Payment and Renewal

-The list price for a Problem-Attic school subscription is $1295.
-Discounts are available for small schools and for quantity or district-wide purchases.
+The price of a subscription is $795 to $1495 depending on school size (number of students).
+Discounts are available for quantity or district-wide purchases.
 There is no proration based on the time of year, but there may be special offers in the winter and spring.
 Please contact EducAide for more information.

 Important: A school subscription is for the one-year period July 1st to June 30th.
 This period is fixed; it is not based on when a subscription is purchased.
 During the months of May and June, however, EducAide will typically give schools an early start for the following year.
 There is no refund for cancellation or termination before June 30th.

 A school can purchase a subscription by credit card or by submitting a purchase order.
 EducAide may, at its discretion, activate a subscription in advance of payment or receipt of a PO.
 Payment terms are net 30 days, and late payments may be subject to a 1.5% fee per month.